Raulisr00t/ProcessHider/README.md

 3. **Inject DLL to Target Process** (e.g., Task Manager):
 Use a tool like Process Hacker or a custom injector.
 Open Task Manager — the target process should now be hidden.
-🧪 For full invisibility, inject into any process that queries system processes (like PowerShell or Process Explorer).

 ## ⚠️ Disclaimer